2014–15 North American winter: February 25–26 winter storm

+February 28–March 1 winter storm

-The third in the series of winter storms happened from February 28 into late March 1, and spread a swath of snow and ice from the High Plains to New England.
+The fourth in the series of winter storms happened from February 28 into late March 1, and spread a swath of snow and ice from the High Plains to New England.
 The system organized from an upper-level impulse associated with a developing southward dip in the jet stream, which led to the formation of a weak area of low pressure.
 This weak disturbance began to develop a stripe of snow from the Midwest to the Ohio Valley, and it began to push into the Northeast as the sluggish winter storm tracked to the east.
 Snowfall was sometimes heavy at times, with snowfall rates of up to 2 inches per hour, but didn't last long.
 Freezing rain also began to develop in the Mid-Atlantic, setting the stage for more ice accumulations.
 As the snow moved to the east, warm air began to run over the cold air in place over the Mid-Atlantic, and snow changed over to a mix of freezing rain and sleet by evening on March 1 in areas near Maryland and southern New Jersey.
 Ice accumulations ranged from 0.1–0.4 in, and snow totals 5–8 in in a swath from the Midwest near Illinois to southern New England.
 The entire wintry mess moved off by mid-morning on March 2.

+March 1–5 winter storm

-The fourth and final winter storm came right on the heels of the previous system, and actually occurred in two phases, with the latter bringing record cold in its wake.
+The fifth and final winter storm came right on the heels of the previous system, and actually occurred in two phases, with the latter bringing record cold in its wake.
 It occurred from March 3–5, and brought up to a foot of snow in the Northeast, while also causing multiple travel issues and/or delays.
 One such included a pileup on Interstate 65 in Kentucky, where some people were stranded for many hours.

+Late March snowstorm

+At the beginning of spring, a late-season snowstorm impacted the snow-weary Northeast, which furthermore put more snow to the highest winter season snow total Boston has seen.
+Originating from disturbances from the polar and subtropical jet streams, a weak area of low pressure formed late on March 19, and began to draw moisture into the Northeast.
+Snow began to develop early on March 20, and began to push into the Mid-Atlantic.
+The system moved slowly off the East Coast while producing snow in parts of the Northeast.
+Final snow totals ranged from 5–8 in.